jackiebai7/Pipeline-Testing/README.md

-# VAE Jackie - Rat Skeleton Movement Analysis
+# HRAE Jackie - Rat Skeleton Movement Analysis

 A project for generating synthetic rat skeleton movement data and performing unsupervised behavior clustering using a Hierarchical Recurrent Autoencoder (RAE) pipeline with hyperparameter tuning.